Views: 1

 when will you be able to advance towards this abode?

-Another fundamental term used by Sufi masters is “manzel”, the abode, the stopover where the pilgrim descends, the stage.
-Many books describe the stages of the spiritual life, the order of which varies from individual to individual, only God knows how to move us towards Him, the qualities still lacking in our spirit so that our love is as great as His love for us.
+Another fundamental term used by Sufi masters is “manzel“, the abode, the stopover where the pilgrim descends, the stage.
+Many books describe the stages of the spiritual life, the order of which varies from individual to individual, only God knows how to move us towards Him, only He knows the qualities still lacking in our spirit so that our love might become as great as His love for us.
 Famous in the Persian world are the spiritual stages of Shaykh Abu Sa’yd abu al-khayr (link).

 چون نه این ماند نه آن در ره ترا خواب چون میآید ای ابله ترا